cosmos/cosmos/WHITEPAPER.md

 ### Becoming a Validator After Genesis Day

-Quark holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
-The amount of quarks provided as collateral must be nonzero.
+Atom holders who are not already validators can become one by signing and submitting a `BondTx` transaction.
+The amount of atoms provided as collateral must be nonzero.
 Anyone can become a validator at any time, except when the size of the current validator set is greater than the maximum number of validators allowed.
-In that case, the transaction is only valid if the amount of quarks is greater than the amount of effective quarks held by the smallest validator, where effective quarks include vesting and delegated quarks.
-When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the quarks and delegated quarks enter the unbonding state.
+In that case, the transaction is only valid if the amount of atoms is greater than the amount of effective atoms held by the smallest validator, where effective atoms include vesting and delegated atoms.
+When a new validator replaces an existing validator in such a way, the existing validator becomes inactive and all the atoms and delegated atoms enter the unbonding state.

 ### Penalties for Validators